 The current pandemic, the coronavirus, is an external shock that has been described by the World Health Organisation as a pandemic, demonstrates its potential global impact and the interdependence of the SA economy with the rest of the world.
 The South African government has swiftly responded to the virus, coordinated through the establishment of the National Coronavirus Command Council (NCCC).
 A 21-day lockdown commenced on 27 March 2020.
 It is anticipated that this will impose short-term economic hardship across the breadth of the economy.
 This lockdown is required to stop the exponential spread of COVID-19 and consequent loss of life. the dtic is at the forefront of the development of mitigation strategies to minimise the impact of this virus on the South African economy.

-Outcome Key Risk Risk Mitigation Increased industrialisation through the development of Master Plans in National Priority sectors Non delivery of commitments from the Industry Ministerial engagements with industry to unblock and fast track commitments
+Outcome Key Risk Risk Mitigation Increased industrialisa development of Maste National Priority secto r Plans in Non delivery of commitments from the Industry Ministerial engagements with industry to unblock and fast track commitments

 16. Public Entities